This lesson teaches you 9 school-related vocabulary words that are very common among students when they talk about studying and taking tests.

 - pull an all-nighter

-If you enjoyed this post or found it helpful, please consider supporting the work I do.
+If you enjoyed this lesson or found it helpful, please consider supporting the work I do.

-Recommended Lessons with more Terms Related to Studying
+Recommended Lessons with more Vocabulary Related to Studying

 You can read my Affiliate Disclosure page for more information.